endel/colyseus-0.15-protocol-buffers/README.md

 - [packages/client](packages/client): The JavaScript client, consumes shared package.
 - [packages/shared](packages/shared): The shared package, having `protobufjs` as dependency.

+Protocol Buffers is just an example of an arbitrary custom serializer/de-serializer you could use to exchange messages.

 ## Running locally

 Clone this project, and from the root folder, run: